sankaranv/sankaranv.github.io/index.md

                 <br>
        <i>In preparation</i> | <a href='https://arxiv.org/pdf/2404.10883.pdf'>arXiv</a>
        <br><br>
        Classical definitions of actual causation often declare a large number of events and entities in an environment to be causes, even when many of them rarely influence the outcome.
 This is an issue of <i>normality</i>, or the distinction between normal and rare events as potential causes.
 By exploiting <i>context-specific independencies</i> in the environment, we can prune out events that do not affect the outcome in the observed context and identify a restricted and focused set of actual causes.
-We accordingly extend the formal definition of actual causation and show how to automatically infer actual causes under this definition.
+We extend the formal definition of actual causation to account for these independencies, and show how to automatically infer actual causes under this definition.
           </p>
      </td>
    </tr>